Preparing to buy a house? Call us for a complimentary mortgage consultation.

 VA Interest-Rate Reduction Refinance Loans (IRRRLs) provide an opportunity for those who currently have a VA loan to refinance to obtain a lower interest rate.
 IRRRLs do not require income or credit verification and may not even require an appraisal.

 Homebuyers in Connecticut should be aware of the various closing costs, taxes, and fees associated with purchasing a home.
-Closing costs typically range from 3% to 6% of the loan amount and may include items such as title insurance, appraisal fees, loan origination fees, and recording fees.
+Closing costs typically range from 2%-5% of the loan amount and may include items such as title insurance, appraisal fees, loan origination fees, and recording fees.
 The specific closing costs associated with a home purchase in Connecticut can vary depending on the property value and location.

 Mortgage rates in Connecticut are influenced by the economy as a whole as well as by your personal income, existing debt, and down payment amount.
 By comparing interest rates, fees, and terms from multiple lenders, borrowers can secure the best possible mortgage rate and make informed decisions about their homeownership journey.

-Predicting future interest rate movements is challenging, but state interest rates tend to follow national trends, so keeping an eye on those is a good indicator of what the future may hold in Connecticut.
+Predicting future interest rate movements is challenging, but state interest rates tend to follow national trends.
+Keeping an eye on those is a good indicator of what the future may hold in Connecticut.

-Home prices might fall in certain areas as inventory of available homes rises or the number of homebuyers drops, but there is no guarantee that prices as a whole will drop in Connecticut.
+Home prices might fall in certain areas as inventory of available homes rises or the number of homebuyers drops.
+However, there is no guarantee that prices as a whole will drop in Connecticut.

 SoFi Mortgages